BanBansNet/ddnet-docker/README.md

-# Dockerfile for production ddnet servers
+# Dockerfiles for teeworlds and ddnet

+Production ready and testing images.
+Activley maintained for ddnet & teeworlds client and server.

 ## ddnet-simple